LogtalkDotOrg/logtalk3/CONTRIBUTING.md

 https://github.com/LogtalkDotOrg/logtalk3/wiki/Coding-Style-Guidelines

-Submit your code contribution preferably by forking Logtalk, working on a topic branch, and creating a pull request.
+Submit your code contribution by forking Logtalk, working on a topic branch, and creating a pull request.
 If you're not familiar with pull request based contributions to open source projects, see e.g.

 https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github